Table of Contents

 What is a DMS Integration?

-Dealer Spike links your DMS to your Dealer Spike website, which enables us to import the inventory from your DMS or a third party to your website.
+Dealer Spike links your DMS to your Dealer Spike website, which enables us to import the inventory from your DMS to your website.
 Inventory data files are sent to us via an FTP file drop, or we can pull data from an API.
 This inventory import is sometimes referred to as a “feed.”
 Dealer Spike only supports inventory imports from approved DMS systems.

 The first step for you, the dealer, is to connect with your DMS provider and let them know you will be integrating your DMS with your new Dealer Spike website to feed major unit inventory to the website.
 The DMS provider may have additional requirements for you to complete before Dealer Spike can begin the integration process.
 There may be a cost involved from the third party.